Fashion, love it or hate it, determines what we buy and how often we buy.

 What we can do as individuals is to become conscious consumers and only buy clothes and products we will wear and make full use of; support businesses that source products sustainably, that value ethical trading and consider the planet in running their business.
 We are proud to say that we are one of those businesses.

 Peshtemall prioritises environmental awareness in every field from production of our products to the moment it reaches you.
 Our products are made by small family artisans in Anatolia using 100% cotton or cotton and linen mix.
 The families who make our products have inherited their weaving skills and techniques from family members centuries prior to them, they use locally grown resources and we attach great importance to ethical trading.
-Do check out our beautiful collections, all in individually handpicked for you; Hammam Towels, Scarves, Throws & Blankets and Dresses. [add links] Last but not least, we always use plastic free packaging in packing your orders.
-You can read our blogs on What is so special about Turkish peshtemal towels and peshtemal vs traditional terry towels to find out more about our products.
+Do check out our beautiful collections, all in individually handpicked for you; Hammam Towels, Scarves, Throws & Blankets and Beach Dresses.
+Last but not least, we always use plastic free packaging in packing your orders.

 Thank you for visiting our website.
 Before we end this blog we would like to leave you with a quote: